-Here are three convincing reasons to stock the freezer with frozen fruits and vegetables:
+In truth, sometimes frozen fruits and vegetables are the cheaper and healthier choice.
+Need more convincing?
+Here are three reasons to stock the freezer with frozen fruits and veggies.

-1. More nutrition
+1. More nutrient-dense

 Try frozen berries year-round for a surge of antioxidants and vitamin C.

-2. More cost savings
+2. More cost savings and longer shelf life

 In case you haven’t noticed, fresh produce is priced seasonally.
 When produce is in season, it’s cheap and ripe.
-When it’s off season, it’s expensive and isn’t always in good condition.
+When it’s off-season, it’s expensive and isn’t always in good condition.

-3. More convenience
+3. More convenience when it counts